Here's what's happening.

 Organizational Growth with Karen Chiu of Project Vision Podcast

-Karen Chiu from Project Vision a non-profit dedicated to providing support and guidance to the youth of the community, discusses her and Project Vision’s journey throughout the years with Verde Founder Jamie Johnson.
+Karen Chiu from Project Vision a non-profit dedicated to providing support and guidance to the youth of the community, discusses her and Project Vision’s organizational growth throughout the years with Verde Founder Jamie Johnson.
 She is the Executive Director and Co-Founder, starting her career in non-profits in 2003 during med school with four other young professionals she knew

-Organizational growth is the main topic of this episode 2 of the Chicagoland Small Business Stories Podcast, with Karen explaining how growth has changed from the start of the non-profit, her challenges with growth, and her hopes for the future.
+Organizational growth is the main topic of this episode 2 of the Chicagoland Small Business Stories Podcast, with Karen explaining how organizational growth has changed from the start of the non-profit, her challenges with growth, and her hopes for the future.
 Hear as Karen’s genuine passion for helping kids prosper and grow shines through along with helpful insights about starting and running a non-profit.
 Lastly, hear why Karen decided to utilize Verde for her energy efficiency needs and how it helped Project Vision.